Best Fireproof Safe for Cash and Documents

 Protection from Water

-Fireproof safes should have some level of water resistance to withstand the effect of sprinkler systems or the water used to put a fire out.
-But a waterproof safe can also protect your precious documents from floods or burst water pipes.
+Fireproof safes should have some level of water resistance to withstand the effect of sprinkler systems or the water used to extinguish a fire.
+But a waterproof safe can protect your precious documents from floods or burst water pipes.

 Impact Protection